scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 First, we describe the contents of the snippet libraries and the kinds of problem they can solve.
 We group the libraries into several categories to simplify their explanation.
-Second, we describe the deployment of the snippet libraries for the automated speech recognition (ASR) software package Voice In Plus.
+Second, we describe the deployment of the snippet libraries for Voice In Plus (VIP), a automated speech recognition plugin for the web browsers Google Chrome and Microsoft Edge.
+The Voice In Plus plugin has a gentle learning curve.
+The plugin requires an Internet connection to run.
 The results section that follows describes the libraries in the same order.

-The Voice In Plus software runs only in the Web browser, but is the easiest to customize and has the gentlest learning curve.
-The first package requires an Internet connection to run, and the second package can be switched from using a local language model to one of three servers.
-The user can choose the desired server.

 ### Composition of the libraries